cbarillari/interoperability-guidelines/README.md

 - [D2.1](https://github.com/ord-premise/metadata-spectroscopy) - metadata schema for microscopy and spectroscopy
 - [D3.1](https://github.com/ord-premise/metadata-batteries) - metadata schema for digital twins in battery research

-**NOTE:** This deliverable is considered as a living document and may evolve according to our findings throughout the life of the project.

 ## Acknowledgements